Symbol and Society

 Notification of acceptance

-Presenters will need to have registered for The CALA by no later than September 25 2019, midnight (UTC Time), to guarantee a place in the program.
+Presenters will need to have registered for The GLOCAL CALA by no later than August 15, 2021, to guarantee a place in the program.
 Registration will remain open after this date, but the conference organizers can not guarantee placement in the conference.

 Late bird registration

-Day 4: Saturday September 4, 2021 – Full day of optional cultural tour (separate cost)
+Day 4: Saturday, September 4, 2021 – Full day optional anthropological tour (separate cost)